DriftKingTW/pi-backup-power-scheduler/README.md

 ## Usage

 1. Configure HyperBackup service and backup schedule in DSM
-2. Follwing the [Pi Official RTC Guide](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#real-time-clock-rtc) to enable the low-power mode for wakealarm on Pi.
+2. Follwing the [Pi Official RTC Guide](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#real-time-clock-rtc) to enable the low-power mode for wakealarm on Pi
-3. (Optional) Connect RTC backup battery.
+3. (Optional) Connect RTC backup battery
 4. Edit crontab

    ```shell
    crontab -e
    ```

-5. Add cron task (replace `USERNAME` with your username and adjust cron schedule to your liking)
+5. Add cron task (replace `USERNAME` with your username and adjust cron schedule to your liking, ex: set it to run 30 minutes after the scheduled backup starts)

    ```shell
    HOME=/home/USERNAME